Consistent A1C reduction across EDITION pivotal trials

-- These PK/PD data do not support a comparison of the safety or efficacy of Toujeo and Lantus
+These PK/PD data do not support a comparison of the safety or efficacy of Toujeo and Lantus.

-Time course effect following product administration (N=30)
+Time course effect following product administration (N=30)1,2

-Once-daily Toujeo should be injected at the same time each day
+Once-daily Toujeo® should be injected at the same time each day.

 -

-Most common adverse events (with incidence ≥5%) with Toujeo in patients with T2DM were nasopharyngitis (7.1%) and upper respiratory tract infection (5.7%).1
+Most common adverse events (with incidence ≥5%) with Toujeo in patients with T2DM were nasopharyngitis (7.1%) and upper respiratory tract infection (5.7%).2

-- In clinical trials, Toujeo patients used more basal insulin than Lantus patients (11% to 15% in T2DM, 17.5% in T1DM)1
+- In clinical trials, patients on Toujeo used more basal insulin than patients on Lantus (11%-15% in T2DM; 17.5% in T1DM)2

 -

-- In clinical trials, Toujeo patients used more basal insulin than Lantus patients (11% to 15% in T2DM, 17.5% in T1DM)1
+- In clinical trials, patients on Toujeo used more basal insulin than patients on Lantus (11%-15% in T2DM; 17.5% in T1DM)2

 -

-Most common adverse events (with incidence ≥5%) with Toujeo in patients with T2DM were nasopharyngitis (7.1%) and upper respiratory tract infection (5.7%).1
+Most common adverse events (with incidence ≥5%) with Toujeo in patients with T2DM were nasopharyngitis (7.1%) and upper respiratory tract infection (5.7%).2

-- In clinical trials, Toujeo patients used more basal insulin than Lantus patients (11% to 15% in T2DM, 17.5% in T1DM)1
+- In clinical trials, patients on Toujeo used more basal insulin than patients on Lantus (11%-15% in T2DM; 17.5% in T1DM)2

 -